 |Non-Linear Least-Squares Minimization and Curve-Fitting for Python||Introduction||Parameters||Models|

 The lmfit python package provides a simple and flexible interface to non-linear optimization and curve fitting problems.
-Lmfit extends the optimization capabilities of scipy.optimize.
-Initially designed to extend the the Levenberg-Marquardt algorithm in scipy.optimize.minimize.leastsq(), lmfit supports most of the optimization methods from scipy.optimize.
-It also provides a simple way to apply this extension to curve fitting problems.
+Initially designed to extend the the Levenberg-Marquardt algorithm in scipy.optimize.leastsq(), lmfit supports most of the optimization methods from scipy.optimize.
+It also provides a simple way to apply this extension to curve fitting or data modeling problems.

-Lmfit supports several of the optimization methods from scipy.optimize.
-The default, and by far best tested optimization method used (and the origin of the name) is the Levenberg-Marquardt algorithm of scipy.optimize.leastsq() and scipy.optimize.curve_fit().
-Much of this document assumes this algorithm is used unless explicitly stated.
-An important point for many scientific analysis is that this is only method that automatically estimates uncertainties and correlations between fitted variables from the covariance matrix calculated during the fit.
-Because the approach derived from MINPACK-1 using the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.
+Lmfit supports several optimization methods from scipy.optimize.
+The default and best tested optimization method (and the origin of the name) is the Levenberg-Marquardt algorithm of scipy.optimize.leastsq().
+An important feature of this method is that it automatically estimates uncertainties and correlations between fitted variables from the covariance matrix used in the fit.
+But, because this approach is sometimes questioned (and rightly so), lmfit also supports methods to do a brute force determination of the confidence intervals for a set of parameters.

-The lmfit package is an open-source project, and this document are a works in progress.
+The lmfit package is an open-source project, and the software and this document are works in progress.
 If you are interested in participating in this effort please use the lmfit github repository.